s-aeschliman/s-aeschliman.github.io/docs/about.markdown

 layout: page
 title: About
 order: 2
-permalink: /about/
 ---

 I am a PhD Candidate in Transportation Systems Analysis and Planning at Northwestern University.
 In the [*Mobility and Behavior Lab*](https://www.amandastathopoulos.com/), I study how people change their travel behavior and preferences, especially in response to policy interventions like transit safety measures.
 You can see more in the [Projects](/projects.html) tab.
 As of Fall 2023, I am also an NSF Graduate Research Fellow.
-I received my B.A. in Physics from Goshen College (Goshen, IN) in 2019, where I also played varsity soccer and sang in the men's choir.
+I received my B.A. in Physics from Goshen College (Goshen, IN) in 2019.

 When I am not doing research, I like to play soccer, take photos, ride my bike, [listen to music](https://www.last.fm/user/aesch_spencer), read, and organize for better working conditions with my union, [*NUGW-UE*](https://nugradworkers.org/).
 You can find a random assortment of webpages, blog posts, articles, textbooks, and other miscellanea that I have enjoyed over the years on my [Pinboard](https://pinboard.in/u:spencerja).